Is AARP Worth It? An In-Depth Review

 Travel Benefits

-If you love to travel, AARP offers discounts on anything from flights to hotels and car rentals.
-You also get access to the AARP travel center where you can find an insider’s view on vacation ideas.
+If you love to travel, AARP offers discounts on a variety of travel-related services, including flights, hotels, and car rentals.
+You also get access to the AARP travel center, where you can find an insider’s view on vacation ideas.

-Also, AARP has partnered with Expedia so you can search and book hotels, car rentals, cruises and vacation packages with exclusive member discounts.
+Additionally, AARP has partnered with Expedia, allowing you to search and book hotels, car rentals, cruises, and vacation packages with exclusive member discounts.
 There are no booking fees, and you can also get a cash rebate on hotel reservations.

-Hotel perks include up to 15 percent off at Best Western hotels, up to 10 percent off at Choice hotels, up to 20 percent off at Wyndham properties and more.
+Hotel perks include up to 15 percent off at Best Western hotels, up to 10 percent off at Choice Hotels, and up to 20 percent off at Wyndham properties, among other benefits.

-For those who like going on cruises, AARP offers discounts through their travel center.
-Besides, members get special pricing by two cruise companies, including destinations in Europe.
+For those who enjoy cruising, AARP offers discounts through its travel center.
+Members also receive special pricing from two cruise companies, including those offering European destinations.

 Health & Wellness Benefits

-There are several health and wellness benefits available for members.
-These include dental, hearing and vision plans, prescription medication discounts and much more.
+Several health and wellness benefits are available for members.
+These include dental, hearing, and vision plans, prescription medication discounts, and more.

-Members also get access to health tools to help them check their medical symptoms, calculate their BMI and check for drug interactions.
+Members also gain access to health tools that help them monitor their medical symptoms, calculate their BMI, and check for potential drug interactions.

 They enjoy exclusive savings at:

-This is especially important for older adults and those with health conditions that would usually result in a higher premium.
+This is especially important for older adults and those with health conditions that typically result in higher premiums.

 AARP Home and Auto Insurance

 If you own a mobile home, AARP offers an insurance program from Foremost that covers nearly every type of mobile and manufactured home.
-Policies come 24/7 claim service.
+Policies come with a 24/7 claim service.

 AARP auto insurance coverage from The Hartford comes with savings and discounts that reward members for being safer, more experienced drivers.